mukhammedaliametov/Nukus-Avto-Vokzal-Tour/README.md

 # travel-tur
-this project is a real project
+This project is a website of a tour company.
+The files you see contain the website's codes